PrefectHQ/prefect/docs/guides/automations.md

 4. Next, find the trigger type.
 In this case, use a flow completion.
 ![Trigger type](/img/guides/automation-triggers.png)

-5. Finally, specify one or more actions to be taken when the trigger condition is satisfied.
-In this case, create a notification to showcase the completion.
+5. Finally, create the actions that will be done once the triggered is hit.
+In this case, let's create a notification to be sent out to showcase the completion.
 ![Notification block in automation](/img/guides/notify-auto-block.png)

 6. Now the automation is ready to be triggered from a flow run completion.
 Run the file locally and see that the notification is sent to your inbox after the completion.
 It may take a few minutes for the notification to arrive.